Foster Parent Shared Leave Pool

 - foster parent placement information (to support the timing of the leave)

-For medical centers staff: Complete the Shared Leave - Request to Receive - Foster Parent (MS Word) form and submit it to your supervisor, who will review and forward to your department’s leave specialist.
+For medical centers staff: Complete the Shared Leave (med centers) - Request to Receive - Foster Parent (MS Word) form and submit it to your supervisor, who will review and forward to your department’s leave specialist.
 In order to process the request, you will be prompted to provide:

 - proof of a current foster parent license